- Not a substitute for professional veterinary help.

 What is a true food allergy?

-A food allergy occurs when a dog’s immune system mistakenly identifies a particular food ingredient as harmful.
-Their body then creates defensive antibodies to fight the invading enemy (the food).
+A food allergy occurs when your dog’s immune system mistakenly identifies a particular food ingredient (usually the protein source) as harmful.
+Your dog’s body then creates defensive antibodies to fight the invading enemy (the ingredient).

 Dr. Hofve explains that an allergy is a “real immunological reaction to a food component.”
-Symptoms commonly include itchy skin, ear infections, and GI issues such as vomiting and diarrhea.
+Food allergy symptoms commonly include:

 7 most common causes of food allergy in dogs

 - Beef.
-Proteins are common allergens.
-Feeding a single food for years increases the potential for your dog to develop an intolerance or allergy to one or more ingredients.
-Beef is one of the most common ingredients in a lot of pet foods, which may be a reason it’s number one.
+Proteins are common food allergens.
+Feeding your dog a single food for years increases their potential to develop an intolerance or allergy to one or more ingredients.
+Beef is one of the most common ingredients in a lot of pet foods, which may be the reason it’s the most common food allergen.
 I feed our three dogs a raw diet and we rotate meats every week.
 I do this partly to ensure we decrease the risk of developing a food allergy.

 - Dairy.
 Some dogs have problems digesting lactose.
 This is an intolerance, rather than an actual allergy.
-Lactose intolerance leads to gas, diarrhea or vomiting.
-What’s tricky is that so can a true dairy allergy, so it’s hard to know which a dog suffers from.
+Lactose intolerance leads to gas, diarrhea, or vomiting.
+What’s tricky is that a true dairy allergy can lead to these symptoms too, so it’s hard to know if a dog is suffering from an allergy or an intolerance.
 One important distinction: a dairy allergy may manifest as skin itchiness or related symptoms, whereas lactose intolerance is always about digestion.